 The Fellowship award accepts submissions in different artistic disciplines.
 Artists’ Fellowships are not project grants but are instead intended to fund an artist’s vision as displayed across a single criterion of work.
 Fellowships are not awarded to interpretative artists such as dancers or actors, applicants must be the originators of the work, ie. choreographers and playwrights.

-The 2017 Fellowship application will open on March 1 and close on April 1, 2017 in the following disciplines: visual arts, performance arts, and written word.
+AFCC will grant fellowships in the following disciplines: visual arts, performance arts, and written word.
+Additional Fellowship information available here.

 There are three review requirements for the Artist Fellowships: craftsmanship, artistic quality, and creative ability as evidenced by the original work submitted.